Skip to Content

 5. Learned Dog Behaviors

-You may have inadvertently contributed to making your German Shepherd more clingy by some learned behaviors.
+You may have inadvertently made your German Shepherd more clingy by some learned behaviors.

 Some owners are often to blame for the German Shepherd’s clingy behavior, especially if they constantly pet, kiss, cuddle, and praise their German Shepherd.
 This has the detrimental effect of making them even more clingy!